kwonus/Quelle/Quelle-AVX.md

 2) defined macro labels.
 3) command history

 Finally delimiters ( e.g.  ; or + ), between two distinct unquoted search clauses are ***required*** to identify the boundary between the two search clauses.
-A single delimiters <u>before</u> any search clause is always ***optional*** (e.g., Delimiters are permitted between quoted and unquoted clauses, and any other clause that precedes any search clause).
+A single delimiter <u>before</u> any search clause is always ***optional*** (e.g., Delimiters are permitted between quoted and unquoted clauses, and any other clause that precedes any search clause).
 They are ***unexpected*** anywhere else in the statement.
 This makes a Quelle statement a bit less cluttered than the version 1.0 specification

 ---

-An object model that manifests a representation of Quelle grammar is depicted below:
+An object model to manifest the Quelle grammar is depicted below:

 ![QCommand](./QCommand.png)